brndnmtthws/brndn-io/content/posts/recency-bias/index.md

 So anyway, I guess the point here is that if you're worried about the scary market news and all the talking heads on the TV saying you should be scared, you should just turn the TV off (or close that browser tab), go outside, and keep buying the dip if you can because we're definitely well below the previous market highs, and we may certainly go much lower, but we'll probably bounce back before you know it.

 According to [Hartford Funds research](https://www.hartfordfunds.com/practice-management/client-conversations/managing-volatility/bear-markets.html), the average bear market lasts approximately 10 months with an average decline of 36%.
-By historical standards, we're likely working through a normal market cycle, even if it doesn't feel that way in the moment.
+So 2022 is ugly, but it isn't some market aberration.

 I think we've got until 2030 or so before climate change starts to really take a toll, so until then we're likely to have several good years.
 And even when climate disasters start to really ramp up, I think it will be quite good for the stock market because disaster capitalism is very profitable.
 I don't love it, in fact I quite despise it, but that's the way it goes.